The Frequency And Cost Of Pedestrian Fatalities Involving Disabled Vehicles On California Highways

 It is not uncommon for a traffic accident to lead to a second accident.
 Other drivers are often trying to see the wreck instead of paying attention to the road.
 Disabled vehicles can also lead to accidents if other drivers are not paying attention.
 Tragically, these accidents are fatal for far too many pedestrians.

-The Insurance Institute For Highway Safety reports that an estimated 566 people were killed across the U.S. each year between 2016 and 2018 in crashes involving a disabled vehicle.
-On average, more than fourteen thousand people were injured in these accidents each year as well.
+A 2021 report from the Insurance Institute for Highway Safety analyzing 2016-2018 data found an estimated 566 people were killed across the U.S. each year between 2016 and 2018 in crashes involving a disabled vehicle.
+On average, more than 14 thousand people were injured in these accidents annually.
 These thousands of deaths and injuries could be avoided if drivers were paying attention as they should be.

 Drivers have a legal obligation to operate their vehicles with due care.
 “Due care” means that drivers must slow down and exercise more caution when near a disabled vehicle.
-If not, they can be found negligent and have a legal obligation to pay for all the losses caused by their negligence.
+If not, they can be found negligent and may be held responsible for the losses caused by their negligence.

 Surviving family members (or legal heirs, if there are no surviving family members) have legal rights after a loved one loses their life in a pedestrian traffic accident.
-Filing a wrongful death claim can be a difficult and emotional process.
-It is also an important method of accountability.
-Negligent drivers must be held responsible for the damages they cause.
+Filing a wrongful death claim is an important step for holding negligent drivers accountable for the harm they cause.
 Here are some of the legal rights that survivors have as a result of their wrongful death claim:

 There are many losses that survivors endure as a result of losing a loved one.
-They are entitled to fair compensation for all of these losses – both financial and emotional.
+They may have the right to seek compensation for both financial and emotional losses.
 Learn more about all the types of compensation that are available in a wrongful death claim:

-The financial costs of losing a loved one can quickly become staggering.
+The financial burden of losing a loved one can quickly become staggering.
 The costs of a funeral and burial (or cremation) are just the beginning.
-Family members (or legal heirs) are also entitled to other financial losses, such as the value of the wages the victim could have earned over the rest of their expected lifetime.
-Accident lawyers support this claim by hiring economic experts.
+Family members (or legal heirs) can also pursue other financial losses, such as the value of the wages the victim could have earned over the rest of their expected lifetime.
+Accident lawyers support this claim by working with economic experts to substantiate it.

 An economist can testify about the wages and benefits the victim was earning, how wages and benefits could change in light of promotions and inflation, and the total value of these lost wages from the date of the accident through the decedent’s expected retirement date.
 For many wage earners, years of lost wages can quickly cross the million-dollar mark.

-For most survivors, the emotional costs of losing a loved one are far worse than the financial costs.
+For many survivors, the emotional costs of losing a loved one may be far worse than the financial costs.
 Who can put a price on the value of a lost spouse?
 What about a child whose parent will not be there to dance at their wedding or cheer at their graduation?
 These are very real, personal losses.
-Insurance companies try to deflate this value with simple mathematical formulas that allow their computers to develop low settlement figures.
-But this is not what is fair.
+Insurance companies often rely on standardized formulas or algorithms to estimate compensation, which can result in settlements that may not adequately reflect the emotional toll of losing a loved one.

-Survivors have the legal right to fair compensation for all their emotional losses, as well as their financial losses.
-In some rare cases, the emotional costs of losing a family member include punitive damages.
+In rare cases, the emotional costs of losing a family member may include punitive damages.
 Punitive damages are a special type of damages.
 Instead of being compensated for a specific loss, victims are awarded these damages as a punishment against the defendant for egregious behavior.

-It is rare for courts to impose punitive damages against an individual.
+Rarely do courts impose punitive damages against an individual.
 On the other hand, large companies are more likely to be punished for especially bad actions.
 Imagine that a car company works hard to cover up that its new truck model has a serious defect in the braking system.
 If this leads to a fatal traffic accident, the survivors could seek punitive damages to punish the company for its dangerous conduct.

 But taking a case to trial is always a risk.
-Because jurors are human, they can also be unpredictable, which means that there is always a risk.
+Because jurors are human, they can also be unpredictable, which means your case can still have different potential outcomes.
 Your attorney can help you weigh the risks and benefits of going to trial.
 An experienced accident lawyer can advise you about whether you should go to trial or not, but ultimately, the decision is yours to make.

 Why Wrongful Death Claims Are More Complicated Than Personal Injury Claims

 After minor accidents, some injury victims choose to settle their claims without the help of an attorney.
 They have the right to do this, though it is not usually advisable.
 Wrongful death claims are far more complicated than personal injury claims involving less serious injuries.
-Here are a few of the many reasons why it is important to hire an experienced wrongful death lawyer:
+Here are a few of the many reasons why it can be beneficial to hire an experienced wrongful death lawyer:

 A personal injury claim often involves a specific amount of lost wages and medical bills over a limited period of recovery.
-Wrongful death claims must account for years’ worth of lost wages.
-They also involve hypothetical questions, like how long the victim could have been expected to live but for the accident and what wages he or she could have earned over that hypothetical lifetime.
+Wrongful death claims often involve calculating and accounting for years’ worth of a victim’s lost wages.
+They also involve hypothetical questions, like how long the victim could have been expected to live before the accident and what wages they could have earned over that hypothetical lifetime.

 The law only allows certain close relatives to file a wrongful death claim.
 The person filing the claim is generally a decedent’s parent, child, or spouse, though there are a few exceptions.
 If there are none of these close relatives, then more distant relatives may sue as legal heirs unless there are other legal heirs named in the victim’s will.

 You can see where the situation can easily become complicated.
-Survivors might need a wrongful death attorney to prove that they have the right to file a legal claim at all.
+Survivors might need a wrongful death attorney to assist them in filing a legal claim.
 A lawyer can also help you address other procedural requirements, such as the statute of limitations or any required notices of claim.

 There could be multiple factors that result in death.
 What if an injury was made worse by an underlying medical condition?
 Or a doctor misdiagnosed the patient?
-All of these factors would play a role in the victim’s death.
-Due to the large sums involved in a personal injury claim, each defendant’s lawyers would try to blame the other defendants.
+All of these factors may play a role in the victim’s death.
+Due to the large sums involved in a personal injury claim, each party may shift the fault to other parties.

 How to prevent secondary accidents involving a disabled vehicle